-As one of the first airport terminal projects in the world to target LEED certification, the Living Wall demonstrates EIA’s commitment to sustainable design.
+As one of the first airport terminal projects in the world to target LEED certification, the Living Wall demonstrates YEG’s commitment to sustainable design.

 In addition, it is a spectacular centerpiece to the terminal and has been integrated into the architecture.
 It has been strategically located so that it can be enjoyed by both arriving and departing passengers.

 The main central wall is 1,120 square feet and the left and right upper walls are 160 square feet and 140 square feet, respectively.
 This gives a total vertical green area of 1,420 square feet.

 There are approximately 8000 individual plants, reflecting 32 unique species.

 Some are larger specimens including an Octopus Tree (Schefflera actinophylla) from Papua New Guinea, Lacy Tree Philodendron (Philodendron bipinnatifidum) from Brazil, Swiss Cheese Plant (Monstera deliciosa) from Central America and a Staghorn Fern (Platycerium bifurcatum ) from Indonesia.